So you want to learn Italian? Looking for the best Italian textbook? Strømmen is here to help.

 Many students use free options like duolingo or quizlet to help acquire new vocabulary and grammar.
 But it’s always nice to have an old-school textbook to add to the mix as either a reference or a comprehensive course that students can do on their own.
 That’s why we have shared what our tutors consider the best Italian textbooks below.

 A list of Strømmen’s favorite Italian text books is below.
 If you need help reviewing exercises or checking for errors, you can always schedule a private class with us!

 THE BEST ITALIAN TEXTBOOKS

-1. Prego is our favorite Italian textbook and we feel it is the best Italian textbook to take students from beginners to the advanced level.
+- Prego is our favorite Italian textbook and we feel it is the best Italian textbook to take students from beginners to the advanced level.
+However, like most college texts it can be expensive.
 This book explains everything from accent to the imperfect subjunctive, although you might want a tutor to help you along the way.